zolstein/type-walk/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/zolstein/type-walk.svg)](https://pkg.go.dev/github.com/zolstein/type-walk)

 # type-walk - Fast reflection for mere mortals

 ## Warning: Experimental

-type-walk is currently in a very early state.
-Features are currently missing.
-It has been minimally tested.
+type-walk is an experimental library.
+It probably has enough functionality to use in some real projects, but it may still lack features, and adding them over time may change the API.
+I've tried to test all possible edge cases and round off the sharp corners, but it's a big ball of unsafe code and it's possible I've missed some.

-Documentation is sparse.
-All APIs are subject to change.
-It has sharp corners, and you could cut yourself on them.
+I would not run this code in production systems... yet.
+I plan to improve it over time, and I hope that some people see value in it and choose to play around with it in non-critical places, file bugs, and offer suggestions for improvement.

-You absolutely should not use this library for anything real... yet.
-I plan to improve it over time, and I hope that some people see value in it and choose to play around with it in unimportant places, file bugs, and offer suggestions for improvement.
 In order to get better, it needs to be used.

-However, if you use it for anything real, in all probability it will blow up in your face terribly, and you will have only yourself you blame.
-You have literally been warned.
+If you use this in production, do so at your own risk.
+Know that the benefits are critical to your project.
+Audit my code yourself, and test your own code rigorously.
+Be prepared to update your code in response to API changes or freeze the library to a specific version.

 ## Why does this even exist?